Collaborate on a shared presentation in Keynote on Mac

 Edits you and others make to the presentation appear in real time.
-Colored cursors and colored selections of text and objects indicate where others are currently editing.
-Move your pointer over a colored cursor to see who’s making the edit.
+Cursors and selections of text and objects appear in different colors to indicate where others are currently editing.
+Move your pointer over a cursor to see who’s making the edit.

 Do any of the following:

 See who’s working in the presentation: Click in the toolbar to open the participant list, which shows who has joined the presentation and who is currently editing or viewing it.
 The number of people editing or viewing the presentation (not including you) also appears as a badge next to the button.